 Happy Holidays from Gamma Alpha!
 We hope today is filled with cozy and genuine times with your loved ones.

 We have had such an amazing year for Gamma Alpha!
 As the holiday season is here we are looking back and reminiscing about all the things to be grateful for.
-We have gotten to spend wonderful times together in sisterhood events like our Fall Sisterhood Retreat at Cox Farms and a heart pumping Pure Barre class lead by our very own Gamma Alpha alum.
-2017 has also brought immensely rewarding philanthropic events like our signature Strike Out and Jingle Bell Run, strengthening our beautiful sisterhood and community by giving back to the Arthritis Foundation!
+We have gotten to spend wonderful times together in sisterhood events like our Fall Sisterhood Retreat in DC and a heart pumping Pure Barre class l.
+2019 has also brought immensely rewarding philanthropic events like our signature Strike Out and Jingle Bell Run, strengthening our beautiful sisterhood and community by giving back to the Arthritis Foundation!
 Lastly, we have had to say goodbye to sisters that will continue to inspire ambition post graduation but have also gotten to welcome two beautiful pledge classes of genuine AOII women.

 We wish you all a grateful holiday season and hope you are as excited for 2018 as we are!